beancount/docs/docs/24_beancount_design_doc.md

 -   [<span class="underline">beancount.web</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/): This package contains all the source code for the default web interface (invoked by bean-web).
 This is a simple [<span class="underline">Bottle</span>](http://bottlepy.org/) application that serves many of the reports from beancount.report to HTML format, running on your machine locally.
 The web interface provides simple views and access to your data.
 (It stands to be improved greatly, it’s in no way perfect.)

 -   [<span class="underline">beancount.projects</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/projects/): This package contains various custom scripts for particular applications that I’ve wanted to share and distribute.
 Wherever possible, I aim to fold these into reports.
-There are no scripts to invoke these; you should use “python3 -m beancount.projects.&lt;name&gt;” to run them.
+There are no scripts to invoke these; you should use “`python3 -m beancount.projects.<name>`” to run them.

 There is a [<span class="underline">beancount.scripts</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/scripts/) package that contains the “main” programs for all the scripts under the [<span class="underline">bin directory</span>](https://bitbucket.org/blais/beancount/src/tip/bin).
 Those scripts are simple launchers that import the corresponding file under beancount.scripts.
 This allows us to keep all the source code under a single directory and that makes it easier to run linters and other code health checkers on the code—it’s all in one place.